mntone/mhdata/readme.md

-# Monster Analyser Data
+# Prof. Monster Data

-This data is used by Monster Analyser apps.
+This data is used by Prof. Monster apps.

 ## Authors